 Online dating allows you to meet interesting people but as with most things in life, it has risks.
 It’s important to go into it with your eyes open and be vigilant of potential threats.
 Here are some common dangers of online dating:

 Online, people can hide their real identities and present a fake persona.
 Catfishing is a common phenomenon whereby men and women pretend to be someone else to defraud others.
 The goal of some catfishes is to steal financial and personal information from you.
+Online, people can hide their real identities and present a fake persona when searching for dating near me.
+Catfishing is a common phenomenon whereby men and women pretend to be someone else to defraud others.
+The goal of some catfishes is to steal financial and personal information from you.

 The victim might give out personal information because he or she is in love.
 To save yourself from catfishing, you should not let your guard down.